 Use: add to curry dishes and as a spice rub for fish and chicken.

-A key ingredient in curry powder and chili powder, cumin adds an earthy flavor to Southwestern and Indian recipes.
+An ancient spice, cumin originated in the Mediterranean.
+A key ingredient in curry powder and chili powder, cumin adds an earthy, slightly bitter flavor to Southwestern and Indian recipes.

-Cumin can be used both as the whole seed or ground and has a nutty flavor.
+Cumin can be used both as a whole seed or ground and has a nutty flavor.
 It is included in many spice blends.

 Use: salads, soups, meat, fish, vegetables, and sauces.

-Dill helps with inflammation and can help fight infection.
+The herb may lower inflammation and can help fight infection.
 It is a good source of calcium, manganese, and iron.
-It may help lower cholesterol, and helps with digestion.
+It may help lower cholesterol, and aid digestion.